.NET 8 Features - What's new in .NET 8?

 .NET 8 is a free, cross-platform, and open-source programming framework that enables the development of various web, mobile, and cloud computing applications.
 This powerful open-source development platform has been driving the software industry for years.
 With every release of a new version, the technocrats become empowered to build more powerful, efficient, and secure applications.

 Since its inception, the .NET framework has announced seven releases, each with a new set of enhancements.
-Recently, the successor of .NET 7, .NET 8 has been released. .NET 8 is not only a framework version but much more than that.
+Recently, the successor of .NET 7, .NET 8, was released. .NET 8 is not only a framework version but is much more than that.
 It redefines the way software applications are built and deployed, enabling developers to meet the evolving demands of modern computing.
 It offers enhanced performance, improved diagnostic and observability, expanded cross-platform support, advanced tooling and integration, long-term support (LTS), and much more.

-In this .NET tutorial, we'll discuss the latest improvements and additions made in the .NET 8 version by Microsoft.
+In this .NET tutorial, we'll discuss Microsoft's latest improvements and additions to the .NET 8 version.

 For a detailed understanding, do consider: